Youth Cabinet About us

 Members of YCAB attend meetings to represent views of young people directly to adult decision makers.
 These are at

 MK has 2 representatives that sit on the UK Youth Parliament.
-They are elected at the same time as YCAB and members too.
+They are elected by the members of YCAB and are members too.
 They are expected to take part in all YCAB activities as well as getting involved in UK wide representation.
 This includes regional meetings, the 3 day Annual Sitting and the House of Commons Sitting.
-You can find out more on the UKYP website
+You can find out more on the UKYP website.